 Also on Level 2 is a smaller collection with shelf marks beginning Cw Gen. This has books where all the jurisdictions under comparison are (or were) members of the Commonwealth (the voluntary association of 54 independent and equal countries in Africa, Asia, the Americas, Europe and the Pacific).

-On Level 2, the level at which you enter the Law Library, an area of the open shelf collection has books with shelf marks beginning Jurisp (short for jurisprudence or legal philosophy .
-Within this section the books are arranged by the last name of author or editor,.
+On Level 2, the level at which you enter the Law Library, an area of the open shelf collection has books with shelf marks beginning Jurisp (short for jurisprudence) where we shelve books on legal philosophy and theory.
+Within this section the books are arranged by the last name of author or editor.

-As the Law Library moves to the Moys Classification Scheme, you may find legal philosophy books with shelf marks begiinning KA .
-This collection is also on Level 2 - but a few shelves away from Jurisp.
+As the Law Library moves to the Moys Classification Scheme, you may find legal philosophy books with shelf marks beginning KA .

-The Enquiry Desk is also on Level 2 - please come and ask if you are having any difficulties finding the books you need.
+The Enquiry Desk on Level 2 is also the place to come if you are having any difficulties finding the books you need: we will be happy to help!

 On Level 3, one floor above the entrance level to the Law Library, an area of the open shelf collection has books with shelf marks beginning Internat (short for public international law).
 These books are further arranged by topic as described below.